winners announced

 WHO CAN ENTER

-Fourth to twelfth grade students attending a public, private, or home school in the United States, including U.S. territories or possessions and schools operated by the U.S. for the children of US personnel overseas.
+Fourth to eighth grade students attending a public, private, or home school in the United States, including U.S. territories or possessions and schools operated by the U.S. for the children of US personnel overseas.
 For all eligibility requirements, please refer to the rules.

 Students Grades 4-8